-27. But then Trump said he was just being sarcastic when he said President Obama founded ISIS.
+27. Trump also said he was just being sarcastic when he said President Obama founded ISIS.

 After reconfirming again and again that he really meant it when he said that President Obama was the founder of ISIS, and that they honor him as their founder, Trump said he was just being sarcastic all along.
 Then he condemned the media for reporting exactly what he said about President Obama.

 All politicians make verbal gaffs from time to time.
 Most will admit that they misspoke or even apologize for using inappropriate language.
-Donald Trump says far more outrageous things, far more often than most politicians and he makes it a point to never, ever apologize or acknowledge that his comments were in error.
+Donald Trump said far more outrageous things, far more often than most politicians and he made it a point to never, ever apologize or acknowledge that his comments were in error.

-When Trump has clearly misspoken or is caught in an obvious lie, rather than admit a mistake, he doubles down on the lie and insists it is true despite all evidence to the contrary.
+When Trump clearly misspoke or or was caught in an obvious lie, rather than admit a mistake, he doubled down on the lie and insisted that it was true despite all evidence to the contrary.
 Case in point, the claim that he saw thousands of Arab Americans in New Jersey cheering as the World Trade Center collapsed.
-All evidence indicates that this never happened but Trump still insists that he saw it on TV.
+All evidence indicates that this never happened, but Trump still insists that he saw it on TV.

 The Bottom Line

-From the moment Donald Trump announced his candidacy for President, he has made one ridiculous statement after another which would have sunk anyone else’s campaign.
-His answers to debate questions demonstrate a short temper, a thin skin and a complete lack of understanding of the issues that face this country.
+From the moment Donald Trump announced his candidacy for President, he made one ridiculous statement after another, statements that would have sunk anyone else’s campaign.
+His answers to debate questions demonstrated a short temper, a thin skin, and a complete lack of understanding of the issues that face this country.

 It is difficult to imagine anyone more horribly unqualified to be President of the United States than Donald Trump.